Julie is more than an interior designer— she is an artist.

 My dad grew up in the small town of Farmington, Utah and, by a twist of fate, became a designer to Hollywood stars.
 My father is a true renaissance man.
 As a young boy, he listened to Bach, Beethoven, Brahms, Rachmaninoff and Dvorak.
 He began drawing and painting at an early age.
 In his 20's while selling business supplies, he became friends with the designers and sales staff at Clark-Leaming, a design firm.
 He chatted with them about music and art and showed them his sketches.
 The owners of the company recognized his talent and creative genius so they offered him a job.

-Years later, my father designed a condo in Park City.
-A gentlemen who stayed there on vacation was so captivated by the space that he hired my father to restore a historic mansion near Beverly Hills, CA. From that job, my dad received countless others from famous movie stars, producers and directors.
-He stayed in California doing design work for many years.
+Years later, my father designed a condo in Park City that grabbed the attention of a Hollywood producer who hired my father to restore his historic mansion near Beverly Hills, CA. From that job, my dad received countless others from famous movie stars, producers and directors.
 My father was not formally trained, neither am I. I believe that good design cannot be taught.
 It comes from somewhere deep within your soul.

 My Mother's Legacy